-CAPITAL GAINS ON SALE OF RESIDENCE: The Federal capital gains rate for long-term (property held for more than 1 year) capital gains for the sale of real estate for most tax payers is 15% ( See Capital Gains Rates for a discussion of Federal capital gains tax rates, particularly the 28% rate for depreciation recapture ).
+CAPITAL GAINS ON SALE OF RESIDENCE: The Federal capital gains rate for long-term (property held for more than 1 year) capital gains for the sale of real estate for most tax payers is 15% ( See Capital Gains Rates for a discussion of Federal capital gains tax rates on investment propertu, particularly the 25% rate for depreciation recapture ).
 Capital gains in California are taxed at ordinary income tax rates (up to 9.3%).
 For the sale of a personal residence, if it meets certain requirements (see the links below), up to $500,000 of the gain ($250,000 if filing as a single) may be excluded from the gain on sale calculation for both Federal and California tax purposes. .For a few good links to an explanation of the Federal tax laws explained in plain english relating to the sale of a personal residence, and the exclusions from gain available see the following links:

 For a link to the IRS regulations regarding the sale of a residence, see the following link:

 Note that in this link, there is a discussion regarding exceptions to the general rule that you can only exclude all or some of the gain for a home sold every two years.
 There are exceptions if the home is sold due to: a change in place of employment, Health, or unforeseen circumstances (as defined ).
 Note that this results in a "pro-rated exclusion" depending on how many months the property was sold compared to the 2 year allowable period.

 INCOME TAX BENEFITS OF HOME OWNERSHIP: The following link is a good summary of the tax benefits of home ownership, including a discussion of the tax deductibility of mortgage interest, property taxes, and other issues: https://www.mortgagecalculator.org/helpful-advice/home-ownership-tax-benefits.php